Hunicott History, Family Crest & Coats of Arms

 Early History of the Hunicott family

 This web page shows only a small excerpt of our Hunicott research.
-Another 183 words (13 lines of text) are included under the topic Early Hunicott History in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Hunicott History in all our PDF Extended History products and printed products wherever possible.

 Hunicott Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Honycott, Hunnicott, Huncote, Honicote, Honeycott, Honeycutt, Hunnicot and many more.

 Early Notables of the Hunicott family (pre 1700)

 More information is included under the topic Early Hunicott Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hunicott family